Today we’re going to show you our painted concrete floors and how to paint a garage floor!

 See that door at the top?
 That’s my new office, right inside our 3rd car section of the garage.
 I love that it’s disconnected from the house but I don’t have to go outside to my office to work.
 It’s been really helpful as a work-at-home mom to have this space!
 I can’t wait to show you that makeover!
 We still have a ways to go in there.

-I hope you’ve enjoyed the Garage Floor makeover and we are so happy that you stopped by!
+I hope you’ve enjoyed this painted concrete floors tutorial and we are so happy that you stopped by!
 Be sure to check out the rest of our projects in the new house.